canonical/ubuntu-boards-documentation/how-to/headless-usage.rst

     Be aware that this is barely more secure than a plain text password.
 In both cases, the password or the hash will typically be world readable after the machine has booted.
-You are *strongly recommended* not to rely on this for first boot login.
+You are *strongly recommended* not to rely on this for remote first boot login.
 See `SSH authentication`_ below for a more secure alternative.

 To define a user in addition to the default one, add it to the ``users`` key.
 Include "default" to ensure the user defined under ``user`` is also created: